markgw/uh-nlp19/docs/day2/index.md

 distance = editdistance.eval(pronounce('pi'), pronounce('pie')) # 0 == identical pronunciation
 ````

 Using the given code snippets, implement `make_punny(text)`.
-Feel free to add any custom improvements/measures to improve the quality of puns (e.g. considering multiple punny words and presenting them to user, using the weights provided by Thesaurus Rex, ... etc).
+Feel free to add any custom improvements/measures to enhance the quality of puns (e.g. considering multiple punny words and presenting them to user, using the weights provided by Thesaurus Rex, ... etc).

-* What are the punny alternatives for "Jurassic Park" and "Life of Pi" produced by your method.
+* What are the punny expressions for "Jurassic Park" and "Life of Pi" produced by your method.
 Choose two custom movie titles and report the output of your method.
 * **Submit your answers**